There seems to be a phobia for almost everything these days, but one that took us by surprise is a fear of toilets.

 “The difficulties associated with toilet anxiety can have a significant impact on quality of life,” Dr Knowles said.

-“Not only do sufferers notice that it impacts upon their social activity, but it also has consequences for their work.
+“Not only do sufferers notice that it impacts on their social activity, but it also has consequences for their work.
 Anxiety around toilet usage can influence the type of work environment that an individual is comfortable in.

 “Toilet anxiety can also cause considerable shame among sufferers, and the majority do not seek assessment or treatment.”